 On occasions when we had meetings in my office, one fellow would pick the figurine up, place it in his lap and play with it thoughtfully while we discussed the Lord’s business.

-And I had a secretary, a prim, past middle aged church lady, who couldn’t keep her hands off it.
+On church volunteer, a prim, past middle aged lady couldn’t keep her hands off it.
 When she entered my office to talk to me, her eyes would light up as she saw it.
 She’d pick it up and stroke it absentmindedly while we conversed, oblivious to what she was revealing.
 I would watch with a mix of humor and embarrassment.

 I could understand why her husband was a happy, sort of mellow fellow.